Shanghai promises to improve food supplies, trade

-BEIJING (AP) — Officials in Shanghai promised Friday to ease anti-virus controls on truck drivers that are hampering food supplies and trade as they try to revive the local economy while millions of people are still confined to their homes.
+BEIJING (AP) — Officials in Shanghai promised Friday to ease anti-virus controls on truck drivers that are hampering food supplies and trade, while city streets were still largely empty after millions of people were allowed out of their homes.

-A deputy mayor, Zhang Wei, promised “every effort” to resolve problems that prompted complaints about lack of access to food and fears that the shutdown, which confined most of Shanghai’s 25 million people to their homes, might disrupt global trade.
+A deputy mayor, Zhang Wei, promised “every effort” to resolve problems that prompted complaints about lack of food and fears that the shutdown, which barred most of Shanghai’s 25 million people from going outdoors, might disrupt global trade.

+The streets of China’s most populous city were quiet despite an easing of restrictions beginning April 13 that has released more than 10 million people.
+Many were barred from leaving their neighborhoods.
+Others had nowhere to go because most factories, shops and offices were closed.

+In one neighborhood, a woman rode a skateboard and a couple took a child’s photo outside a park.
+Delivery drivers rode past on scooters while government employees in white suits sprayed disinfectant on trash bags.

+“You can only walk the dog,” said resident Isabella Kao, who cannot leave her apartment compound because nearby areas are quarantined.
+“There’s no point in going out because all your stores are closed, right?”

 On Friday, the government reported 11 coronavirus deaths and 17,529 new cases in Shanghai.
-All but 1,931 of the new cases had no symptoms.
-Shanghai’s cases accounted for 95% of the 18,598 new cases on China’s mainland, of which 2,133 had symptoms.
+All but 1,931 had no symptoms.
+Shanghai accounted for 95% of the 18,598 new cases on China’s mainland, of which 2,133 had symptoms.

 Shanghai leaders are scrambling to ease the impact of a “zero-COVID” strategy that shut down most businesses starting March 28.

-Authorities have tried to increase food deliveries and the flow of goods to the Shanghai port, the world’s busiest, by creating electronic passes for truck drivers to cross city and province boundaries, Zhang said at a news conference, according to state media.
+China’s infection numbers in its biggest outbreak since the start of the pandemic in 2020 are low compared with other major countries.
+But the ruling Communist Party has suspended access to Shanghai and some other major cities to isolate every case, fueling public frustration and warnings about the rising cost.

-Truck drivers have been stymied by restrictions that require regular virus tests and multiple checkpoints, which have led to long waits and reports that some shipping companies and drivers are avoiding Shanghai.
+Truck drivers who bring food to Shanghai and goods to its port, the world’s busiest, are hampered by multiple checkpoints and virus tests.
+That has led to long waits and reports some shipping companies and drivers are avoiding Shanghai.

 Under the new system, drivers are allowed through if they have a negative virus test within the past 48 hours, no fever and a “green health code” on their smartphone that shows they haven’t been to areas with outbreaks, according to Wu Chungeng, director of the Highway Bureau of the Ministry of Transportation.